FrontierPsychiatrist/node-spotify/README.md

 ------------
 The following tools are required for building: node-gyp, bower, grunt-cli

+Yout compiler must be able to translate C++11 lambdas (G++ 4.7 or Clang 3.2 should do).

-The following libraries are required for building: libspotify, libglog
+The following libraries are required for building: libspotify.

 Compiling
 ---------